amdeb/amdeb-doc/Design/Amazon Integration Design.md

 weather to synchronize this record to Amazon or not.
 The default value is `True`.
 Changing this value to `False` then to `True` will generate an `crate` operation.
+We use a `create` operation instead of a `write` operation of all attributes because 1) the `create` operation` should be idempotent in Amazon synchronization and 2) the `create` operation is simpler than `write` operation of all attributes and
+3) setting `active` to `False` delete a record from Amazon listing.

 ### Product Synchronization Table
 For the synchronization operation, there are some sync-related fields